LeoTheG/full-stack-dev/README.md

 ## Currently

 Webpack dev server listens on port 3000 and proxies  page from express (on port 8081).
 MongoDB + express backend filled with random data filled with random data.
 Uses auth0 for authentication.
+Uses rc-calendar to display calendar.

 ## TODO

 - create subdomains for api using vhost
 - change navbar links
+- setup work "appointments" (scheduling)